pycom/pycom-documentation/content/tutorials/PyGate.md

 Make sure you supply a config matching your region (EU868, US915, etc), e.g. https://github.com/Lora-net/packet_forwarder/tree/master/lora_pkt_fwd/cfg.
 If you are in EU region, it should be sufficient to update the example below with your GW ID, the LoRa server address and port number.

+{{% hint style="info" %}}
+**Note** Running the LoRa gateway on a GPy over Wifi does currently not work, because the module runs out of memory.
+We're working on a fix for this!
+This out-of-memory situation also arises if you connect via Ethernet or LTE, but you have the Wifi stack loaded.
+If you face this problem, please run ``import pycom`` and ``pycom.wifi_on_boot(False)`` and reset the board afterwards.
+{{% /hint %}}

 ### Example TTN Wifi